 Official College Board Materials

 The following AP US History practice questions come directly from the College Board, so they're the most accurate representations of what you can expect on the real test.
 Try to save these resources for later in your studying so you can get an accurate reading on your strengths and weaknesses when you're close to the exam.

-Note that older materials are not aligned with the current exam format, so you will have to tweak your prep a bit to make them work.
+Note that older materials (pre-2019) are not aligned with the current exam format, so you will have to tweak your prep a bit to make them work.

 - 2020 AP US History Course and Exam Description